perashanid/shanid-portfolio-3/README.md

-# Portfolio Website
+# Shanid Sajjatuz Islam - Portfolio Website

-A modern, responsive portfolio website built with Spring Boot backend and React frontend.
-Features a professional design with project showcase, skills visualization, and contact functionality.
+A modern, responsive portfolio website showcasing my projects, skills, and experience as a Full-Stack Developer and Data Scientist.
+Built with Spring Boot backend and React frontend.

 ## Features